Here is a simple treat your little Thanksgiving guests are sure to enjoy- Turkey Sugar Cookies.

-Good afternoon friends.
-Today I am sharing my favorite sugar cookie recipe with you (and the buttercream frosting that I always pair with it) and I’ll show you how to make cute turkey sugar cookies!
-This is my go-to recipe for sugar cookies, used again and again….and again, for years.
-It is truly a fan favorite!
+These cookies are made with from favorite sugar cookie recipe + the buttercream frosting that I always pair with it.
+It is my go-to recipe for sugar cookies, used again and again….and again, for years.

 makes about 24 medium-sized cookies